The Swag's 5 Essentials of Healthy Living

 Huffington Post even called fashion one of the world’s most polluting industries last year.
 But you don’t have to be a miser and wear the same dress 10 years in a row.

 Instead, plan a cocktail clothing swap with our friends!
 You’ll get that same adrenaline rush you get from buying something new without the price tag!
 Just invite everyone to bring their unwanted items that are still in good condition, and swap them for their friends’ pre-loved threads.
 This way, everyone gets something new for cheap, and can feel great about their impact on the planet.
-While you’re at it, serve up something delicious, like our favorite Vegan Blueberry Cobbler.
+While you’re at it, serve up something delicious, like our favourite Vegan Blueberry Cobbler.